 - People with cognitive disabilities outnumber people with all other disabilities combined.

 Knowbility (& @AustinGovOnline) sent a few good tweets from another session called Thoughtless Design Leaves Disabled Gamers Logged Out (hashtag #disabledgamersloggedout).
+[Editor's Nore: for more information about accessible gaming, see Accessible Gaming.]

 - For disabled, video games can be a lifesaver.
 MSNBC first raised awareness for this in Apr 09